Send the link below via email or IMCopy

 Do not hesitate to make use of these resources at any time.

 Your safety and well-being is of our highest concern.

-You must register and log your travel using this link:
+You must register and log your trip before you travel while you are abroad using this link:

 This is important to do so that we will know your location in the event of an emergency and SOS will be able to assist you further.

 : Students studying away should sign up to receive reimbursements and/or refunds directly into their US bank accounts.
 Please fill out the Direct Deposit Authorization Form found on controller.williams.edu/forms.

 You must supply an email address to which the payment advice will be sent.
 When a payment has been processed, you will receive an email alert.
 If at any time, your bank account or email address changes, you must submit a new form to insure payment is not delayed.